p2004a/gbcsdpd/cmd/gbcsdpd/README.md

 The only top-level setting is the Bluetooth adapter name and the rest of the configuration consists of a list of sinks to push publications to.
 There can be multiple sinks of the same and different types in the same configuration.
-There are currently 3 types of sinks implemented:
+There are currently 4 types of sinks implemented:

 - Stdout: useful for debugging, prints measurements on stdout.
 - MQTT: generic MQTT target allowing to specify username, password, topic, format, etc.
 - GCP: MQTT sink which implements custom authorization scheme required by Cloud IoT.
 Internally it's a simple wrapper over generic MQTT implementation.
+- Cloud Pub/Sub: sink directly pushing to Google Cloud Pub/Sub topic skipping the Cloud IoT bridge.

 Data to MQTT servers is published as [gbcsdpd.api.v1.MeasurementsPublication](../../api/climate.proto) Protobuf